No-local-broadcasting theorem for non-signalling behaviours and assemblages: Introduction

 A similar question also arises regarding the case of assemblages \cite{schrodinger_discussion_1935, Wiseman_Steering_2007,Uola_Quantum_Steering_2020}.
-We have discussed that the no-broadcasting theorem is not an exclusivity of quantum theories and that alternative local versions exist both for quantum states and for boxes.
-In a rough approximation, assemblages can be thought of as an object halfway between bipartite quantum states and boxes---assemblages combine probabilities and quantum states.
-Inspired by this crude approximation, a natural line of inquiry is the question of whether or not it is possible to broadcast with the appropriate transformations certain classes of assemblages.
-In this work, we prove a general local no-broadcasting theorem for boxes and also for assemblages using fundamental properties of the relative entropy of nonlocality and the relative entropy of steering.
+We have seen that the no-broadcasting theorem is not exclusive to quantum theories and that alternative local versions exist for both quantum states and behaviours.
+In a crude approximation, assemblages can be thought of as an object halfway between bipartite quantum states and behaviours---an object that combines probabilities and quantum states.
+Inspired by this naive approximation, a natural line of inquiry is whether it is possible to broadcast (with the appropriate transformations) certain classes of assemblages.
+In this work, we not only prove a general local no-broadcasting theorem for behaviours, but also a similar result for assemblages using fundamental properties of the relative entropy of nonlocality and the relative entropy of steering.